-An enormous thank you to the LaGuardia Performing Arts Center and Carnegie Hall for your continued support, and to everyone onstage and backstage for the dedication, heart, and seamless teamwork it takes to bring this event to life.
-And a heartfelt thank you to our amazing audience!
-Whether you’re a first-time taiko viewer or returning fan, your energy inspires and motivates us.
-Meeting so many of you after the show was a joy we’ll carry into our rehearsals and performances to come.
-This was just the beginning — and if this show was any indication, 2025 is going to be an incredible season.
+Our enormous thanks go to the LaGuardia Performing Arts Center and Carnegie Hall for their continued support, and to everyone onstage and backstage for the dedication, heart, and seamless teamwork that bring this event to life.
+And to our amazing audience: thank you.
+Whether you’re a first-time taiko listener or a longtime fan, your energy inspires and motivates us every time.

-Thank you and don’t forget to tag us (@sohdaiko) in any photos and video you share.
+Thank you—and don’t forget to tag us (@sohdaiko ) in any photos or videos you share.
 We love reliving the experience through your eyes!

 PC: Veronica Diaz